jplace/barrrgh/src/site/drink/martini.md

 notes: |
   A 50/50 martini can be made by using equal amounts gin and vermouth.

   In an older version of this recipe, I suggested shaking the heck out of the martini.
-I've since heard, but have not verified in a blind taste test, that shaking disrupts the flavor of th gin.
-It might only be advisable for vodka martinis?
+I've since heard and verified in a blind taste test that shaking disrupts the flavor of the gin.
+Stir your gin martinis!
 ---